GitGeddes/obsidian-portfolio/src/app/index.md

 # Index
-This is a GitHub portfolio styled like the note-taking app Obsidian.
+This is a GitHub portfolio styled like the note-taking app [Obsidian](https://obsidian.md/).

+Every page is authored and rendered from Markdown files, just like Obsidian.

 ## Experience
 [Amazon](/Amazon)